nmarchuk/nicholasmarchuk/event.md

 *72 Joy St, Somerville / September 13, 2025 / 7 - 11pm*

 Come celebrate the release of my debut novel with an evening of **festivities**.
-There will be appetizers and non-alcoholic drinks for your enjoyment, as well as an **assortment** of statesmen, fools, debutantes, and **thought leaders**.
+There will be appetizers and drinks for your enjoyment, as well as an **assortment** of statesmen, fools, debutantes, and **thought leaders**.
 The event will be at Life Drawing Boston in Somerville.

 Payment at the door will be **$5**, and paperbacks will be available for purchase.
 Merchandise will be on sale.